shenef/Boktai-Speedrunning/src/zoktai/any.md

 ### <span class="boss">Black Dainn</span>

 - 1st phase:
-  - Stay away so that Sabata doesn’t get hit.
+  - Stay away so that Sabata doesn't get hit.
   - When Dainn spawns dark orbs, destroy them with ![][icon_sol] Sol.
-  - Don’t attack Dainn, instead, focus on good positions to avoid swords easily.
+  - Don't attack Dainn, instead, focus on good positions to avoid swords easily.
   - When Dainn is stuck in the black hole, use ![][icon_sol] Sol.
 - 2nd phase:
   - Use ![][icon_sol] Sol and avoid Dainn's attacks at all cost.